eclipse-ibeji/ibeji/docs/design/README.md

 #### Request

 - entity_id - The command's id.
-- uri - The uri for the endpoint where the command's response should be delivered.
+- consumer_uri - The uri for the endpoint where the command's response should be delivered.
+- response_id - The id that the invoker of the command provided for the response.
 - payload - The command's request payload.

 #### Response

 - No response.

-## <a name="appendix-b">Appendix B – Digital Twin gRPC Interface</a>
+## <a name="appendix-b">Appendix B – Digital Twin Interface</a>

 ### FindById

-Find an entity's DTDL.
+Find an entity's access information.

 #### Request